Richard Crossman: Books and journalism

 After Labour's general election defeat in 1970, Crossman resigned from the Labour front bench to become editor of the New Statesman, where he had been a frequent contributor and assistant editor from 1938 until 1955.
 He left the New Statesman in 1972.

 In the 1950s and 1960s, Crossman also had a regular column titled "Crossman Says..." in the Daily Mirror, the Labour-supporting tabloid newspaper.
-Along with the column of 'Cassandra', Crossman's reporting provided the bulk of political and international commentary in the newspaper.
+Along with the column of "Cassandra", Crossman's reporting provided the bulk of political and international commentary in the newspaper.

 Crossman was a prolific writer and editor.
 In Plato To-Day (1937) he imagines Plato visiting Nazi Germany and Stalinist Russia.
 Plato criticises Nazi and Communist politicians for misusing the ideas he had set forth in the Republic.
 After the war, Crossman edited The God That Failed (1949), a collection of anti-Communist essays by former Communists.

 Crossman is best remembered for his colourful and highly subjective three-volume Diaries of a Cabinet Minister, written while he was living in Vincent Square, published posthumously from 1975 to 1977 and covering his time in government from 1964 to 1970.
 The diaries appeared after he had died, and following a legal battle by the government to block publication.
 One of Crossman's legal executors was Michael Foot, then a cabinet minister, who opposed his own government's attempts to suppress the diaries.
 Among other things, the diaries describe Crossman's battles with "the Dame", his Permanent Secretary Evelyn Sharp, GBE (1903–1985), the first woman in Britain to hold the position.
 Crossman's backbench diaries were published in 1981.
 Crossman's diaries were an acknowledged source for the television comedy series Yes Minister.

 Death

-Crossman died of liver cancer on 5 April 1974 at his home in Oxfordshire.
-He was survived by his third wife, Anne Patricia (15 April 1920 – 3 October 2008; née McDougall, daughter of Patrick McDougall, of Prescote Manor, Cropredy, founder of the Banbury cattle market), with whom he shared common descent from the Danvers family of Cropredy.
+Richard Crossman died of liver cancer at 3.30pm on 5 April 1974 at his home in Banbury Oxfordshire.
+He had known since September 1973 that he was terminally ill.
+He was cremated five days later and was survived by his third wife, Anne Patricia (15 April 1920 – 3 October 2008; née McDougall, daughter of Patrick McDougall, of Prescote Manor, Cropredy, founder of the Banbury cattle market), with whom he shared common descent from the Danvers family of Cropredy.
 Anne Crossman worked at Bletchley Park during the Second World War, and served as secretary to Maurice Edelman MP.
 The Crossmans had two children, Patrick and Virginia.

 Legacy

 The Richard Crossman Building, built in 1971, at Coventry University is named in his honour.
+Crossman's papers are at the Modern Records Centre, at the University of Warwick.

+Richard Crossman features in the theatre production Little Edens, set during the Florence Park rent strike of 1934.

+The former Labour MP Bryan Magee wrote in his autobiography Making the Most of It that Crossman was "the most brilliant debater I have heard".